DrSh4dow/qstash-rs/README.md

 ### About

 `qstash-rs` is a Rust library for interacting with [Upstash QStash](https://upstash.com/).
-It contains a client and a server (TODO) module.
+It contains a client and a server (WIP) module.
 The client library it is a wrapper around the [Upstash QStash REST API](https://docs.upstash.com/).

 ### Installation